 - No community: With all of the flexibility and independence, you may feel isolated, cut off from peers, and on your own when you have questions.

 Of course, some self-study programs have CMA coaching, tutoring, cohorts, and other features to provide touchpoints and personalized guidance, so this last con may be avoidable.
 However, these options involve additional costs and if you initially purchased a self-guided plan.

 Compared to self-studying, CMA classes both online and in-person, have a lot more interaction.

 Live Class CMA Exam Review

-While self study is great for some, others prefer to be led by a teacher and held accountable for their studying.
-In this case, a live class or an online instructor-led option is best.
+While self-study is great for some, others prefer to be led by a teacher and held accountable for their studies.
+In this case, a live class or an online instructor-led option is a better fit.

-Classroom based review programs make you accountable by setting a specific study schedule for you.
+Classroom-based review programs keep you accountable by setting a specific study schedule.
 This is particularly beneficial for those who lack the discipline to follow a self-study program.

-Another benefit of an instructor-led review is that you have access to an expert who can help you overcome topics that may be tripping you up.
+Another benefit of an instructor-led review is that you have access to an expert who can help you with questions that may be tripping you up.

 There are fewer options when it comes to instructor-led review, which is something you might want to take into consideration.

 - Structure: Live classes give you maximum accountability and structure: you have to show up at a certain time, get face-to-face (or screen-to-screen) with an instructor and participate.